IBMStreams/streamsx.objectstorage/README.md

 # streamsx.objectstorage

-The **com.ibm.streamsx.objectstorage** toolkit supports "file" access to the Object Storage from Streaming Analytics service.
+The **com.ibm.streamsx.objectstorage** toolkit provides operators and functions that allow your Streams application to read and send data from Object Storage.

 ## Documentation